-Each one will be released here over a series of 9 weeks (July 16 - September 10, 2020).
-To be informed before anybody else as soon as a new one comes online, you'll definitely want to be on my mailing list for updates:
+Each one was released here over a series of 9 weeks (July 16 - September 10, 2020).
+To be informed before anybody else as soon as a new series like this come online, you'll definitely want to be on my mailing list for updates:

 This series should not only entertain you, but may also tickle your brain, inspire you, or get you looking at life a little differently.

 Let's start with a little introductory video about the 9 Thought Experiments.
 This will help everything make sense when you officially dive in on the first one, which is up next.
 Ready?
 Set, go!

 Important disclaimer: In this series, I don’t claim either to believe nor disbelieve each thought experiment I propose.
 With any given song, I pose it as a hypothetical question purely for our collective consideration and as the idea I wanted to flesh out, musically.
 Ponder at your own risk. 😉

 Hi!
 G.T.
 Thomas, here.
 Welcome to this first video in a series about my 9 thought experiments that wrote themselves into the 9 songs on my album “I Am a Highlighter Pen.”

 We’re gonna start off with just a little introductory video.

 Let me start by saying that I never really studied philosophy outside of logic and a bit of epistemology.
 But from my beginner’s understanding of both of those, and the thoughts that form as a result of that understanding, I hold it as a guiding principle in my own life not to make big claims as to what’s TRUE unless there’s some really solid evidence for those claims.